Huegoxaga/notes/finance/related-concepts.md

 ### Adjusting Entries

-- It happens at the end of a certain accounting period, it adjusts:
 - Adjustments are end-of-year journal entries to update account balances
   - Prepayments/Deferral
     - `Prepaid Expense` - Recorded as an asset when purchased.
 Expensed when used or expired